-Justice Bevan has been married to his wife, Pam for 37 years.
-They are the parents of five children engaged in various stages of adult life and the proud grandparents of eight.
+Justice Bevan and his wife Pam are the proud parents of five children and eleven grandchildren.

 Idaho Supreme Court Justice Robyn M. Brody

 Justice Robyn Brody practiced law for nearly 20 years in the Magic Valley until her election to the Idaho Supreme Court in November of 2016.
 She graduated from the University of Denver, earning a law degree and a master's degree in international business.
 Justice Brody moved to Twin Falls with her husband after law school and joined the prominent law firm of Hepworth, Lezamiz & Hohnhorst, where she practiced for 13 years.
 Justice Brody and her family moved to Rupert in 2010 where she started her own law firm.